Table of Contents

-- DC inverter with TIG, Arc, and Stick function
+- DC inverter with TIG, Arc, and Stick function.

-- 225 Amp, 220/110V dual voltage
+- 225 Amp, 220/110V dual voltage.

-- 100% start and 80% duty cycle
+- 100% start and 80% duty cycle.

-- When it comes to durability, this doesn’t seem impressive
+- When it comes to durability, this doesn’t seem impressive.

 Another great machine for TIG welders is the YESWELDER TIG ACDC.

 This is a mid to low-cost TIG welding machine with 200 Amp HF TIG Torch, Stick, and Arc and Dual Voltage of 110V and 220V.
-The machine has durable parts, an excellent warranty, great customer support, and an aluminium weld.
+The machine has durable parts, an excellent warranty, great customer support, and an aluminum weld.

 The welder is very easy to set up and use and supports controls for start and end amps.
 The company provides great customer service.